 Social Security retirement benefits are generally available to individuals with at least 40 earned credits, which is the equivalent of 10 years of employment.
 Based on an individual’s earnings record, the Social Security Administration (SSA) calculates a “primary insurance amount” (PIA) which reflects the retirement benefits available at full retirement age (FRA).

 Individuals can choose to collect retirement benefits as early as age 62 or as late as age 70.
-For those who elect to start benefits before full retirement age, a permanent reduction applies depending on how early benefits are collected.
+For those who elect to start benefits before full retirement age, a permanent reduction applies depending on how early benefits are collected, which is shown in the chart below.

-For individuals who wait to collect Social Security retirement benefits, a delayed retirement credit applies.
+For individuals who wait to collect Social Security retirement benefits, a delayed retirement credit applies, as shown in the percentages in the chart below.
 For individuals born in 1943 or later, the delayed retirement credit works out to an 8% annual increase up to age 70.
-So, for an individual with an FRA of age 67, the FRA monthly benefit could be permanently increased by 24 percent if they waited until age 70 to collect.
+So, for an individual with a Full Retirement Age of age 67, the FRA monthly benefit could be permanently increased by 24 percent if they waited until age 70 to collect.

-We generally advise waiting to collect benefits, but there could be many reasons for a different approach.
+We generally recommend waiting to collect benefits, but there could be many reasons for a different approach.

 Life Expectancy